neo-project/docs/docs/en-us/gettingstarted/prerequisites.md

 ## System environment

-Neo-CLI runs in the following environments:
+You are recommended to run Neo-CLI in the following environments that we have tested:

 - Windows 10
 - Ubuntu 16.04/18.04
 - CentOS 7.4/7.6
+- macOS Big Sur/version 11.1

 ### Download Neo-CLI